Hammett, Bellin & Oswald, LLC | Attorneys At Law

 When You Face Charges Of Battery

-Battery is a violent crime, and it is in your best interest to work with an experienced criminal defense lawyer if you have been charged with battery.
-At Hammett, Bellin & Oswald, LLC, we defend the rights of clients in Neenah, as well as those in Door County when they are faced with these serious criminal charges, and we will work to create the best possible results for you in or out of the courtroom.
+Battery is defined as the act of nonconsensual violence committed against another individual.
+Battery is a violent crime carrying serious penalties, and it is in your best interest to work with an experienced criminal defense lawyer if you have been charged with battery.
+At Hammett, Bellin & Oswald, LLC, we defend the rights of clients in Neenah, Appleton and the Fox Cties, as well as Door County, when they are faced with these serious criminal charges, and we will work to create the best possible results for you in or out of the courtroom.

 Actions That Can Constitute Battery